 If a friend or loved one has suffered a brain injury, they are likely to need a lot of practical and emotional support during the recovery process.
 Many people will never have been in the position of having to give this type of support before, so it can be useful to have an idea of what to expect and what kind of help you can give.

-There are generally three stages to recovering from a brain injury – the immediate aftermath of the injury, when the patient leaves hospital and the longer-term period where they may still need some degree of support and care.
+There are generally three stages to recovering from a brain injury – the immediate aftermath of the injury, when the patient leaves hospital and the longer-term period where they may still need some degree of support and care and depending of the cause of the injury, you may need legal help from personal injury lawyers.

 Supporting someone in the early stages after a brain injury